• 1 Chestnut St FL 4H, Nashua, NH 03060, USA

 SERVICE DETAILS

-All units are pressure tested after the filling process has been completed.
-We check for any leaks in the sealed system and verify that complete instrument/seal assembly is within manufacturer’s accuracy specifications.
-For an additional charge, we can provide a certificate of conformance to procedure and drawings (batch certificate for order) or we can provide a traceable calibration certificate (individual certificate per instrument / assembly).
+Following the filling process, all units undergo rigorous pressure testing.
+We verify the integrity of the sealed system for any leaks and confirm that the complete instrument/seal assembly adheres to manufacturer’s accuracy specifications.
+Customers can opt for either a certificate of conformance to procedure and drawings (batch certificate per order) or a traceable calibration certificate (individual certificate per instrument/assembly) for an additional fee.

-We also offer custom piping assemblies for both the process and flushing connections of assemblies, in either brass or 316 stainless steel fitting and valves.
-All process and flushing piping assemblies use PTFE tape on threaded connections.
+Complementing our core services, we provide custom piping assemblies for both process and flushing connections.
+These are available with either brass or 316 stainless steel fittings and valves.
+All threaded connections within these piping assemblies are secured with PTFE tape.

 MISSION STATEMENT